Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

 \subsection{Geometric contexts and geometric stacks}

-Our next goal is to give an overview of the general framework that allow us to define the notion of a geometric stack.
-Our motivation comes from the need to define the moduli stack of continuous representations of a profinite group $G$ (of topological finite presentation) as a non-archimedean geometric stack.
-This latter object should be obtained by taking the quotient of $\LocSysfr(G)$ by the conjugation action of $\anGLn$ on $\LocSysfr(G)$.
-We will review these notions and show that such we are able to construct such a quotient via a formal procedure.
+Our next goal is to give an overview of the general framework that allow us to define the notion of a geometric stack in the $k$-analytic setting.
+Our motivation comes from the need to define the moduli stack of continuous representations of a profinite group $G$, as a \emph{$k$-analytic stack}.